About Baltimore City Community College

 - Ability to establish and maintain effective working relationships with all members of the college community including students, faculty, staff, and administrators in a multicultural environment.

 - Ability to operate a police car, police radio and other equipment or weapons as required (i.e. side handle baton, handcuffs, first aid equipment, etc.)

 - Ability to work effectively under pressure

-- Ability to exercise sound judgement in evaluating situations and in making decisions
+- Ability to exercise sound judgment in evaluating situations and in making decisions

 - Knowledge of modern law enforcement practices and methods